hailelagi/flubber/README.md

 # flubber
-A simple FUSE filesystem built on object storage
+A FUSE filesystem built on object storage

 ## Installation